 A healthy ankle is a very flexible, free-moving joint.
 It can move up and down, side to side, and twist.
 To function fully, the ankle joint depends on the successful coordination of many interrelated parts.
 These include bones, muscles, tendons, ligaments, cartilage and nerves.

-In a healthy joint, cartilage cushions and protects the bones that make up the ankle and absorbs the shock of daily wear.
+In a healthy ankle joint, cartilage cushions and protects the bones that make up the ankle and absorbs the shock of daily wear.
 Cartilage can break down due to age, wear, disease or injury.
 The body cannot reverse cartilage loss.
 When the cartilage loss becomes severe, the bones in the joint grind against each other.
 This bone-on-bone contact causes pain and limits activity.
 Your physician may refer to this as “end-stage ankle arthritis pain.”

 If you have end-stage ankle arthritis, you may experience chronic: